Farm Bureau Car Insurance Review

 Wisconsin$26$77-16%5

-*Rates are based on a 40-year-old male driver with good credit, no driving violations and a 2012 Toyota Camry.
+*Rates are based on a 40-year-old male driver with good credit, a clean record and a 2012 Toyota Camry.

 Farm Bureau Car Insurance Discounts

-Farm Bureau offers 14 car insurance discounts, with average savings of up to 50% depending on your driving profile, program participation, and location.
-Check out its offerings:
+Farm Bureau offers 14 car insurance discounts.
+You can save up to 50% depending on your driving profile, which programs you join and where you live.
+Available discounts include:

 Farm Bureau Member's Choice (Bundle)